grnet/synnefo/docs/admin-guide.rst

 files and we don't want it to run as root, it must run with group ``synnefo``.

+.. warning:: If you want to add your own configuration file, do not forget to declare the appropriate  encoding by adding the line ``## -*- coding: utf-8 -*-`` at the beggining of the file.

 Cyclades and Pithos talk to Archipelago over some named pipes under ``/dev/shm/posixfd``.
 This directory is created by Archipelago, owned by the user/group that Archipelago runs as, and at the same time it must be